 2. Incorporate Hands-On Projects: Preschoolers love to create.
 Provide opportunities for them to express their creativity through art, crafts, and cooking projects.
 For example:

-- Make Papel Picado: This traditional Mexican folk art involves cutting intricate designs into tissue paper.
+- Make Papel Picado: This traditional Mexican folk art involves cutting involved designs into tissue paper.
 Provide children with colorful tissue paper and safety scissors to create their own papel picado banners.

 - Create Cascarones: These are decorated eggshells filled with confetti.
 Let children paint and decorate eggshells, then fill them with confetti for a fun and festive activity.
 Note: ensure any egg allergies are accounted for.